Simon and Garfunkel Bookends

 Simon and Garfunkel met as teenagers in a school play, where Simon played the White Rabbit and Garfunkel the Cheshire Cat.
 The pair initially tried to break into the music industry as Tom and Jerry, playing Everly Brothers inspired teeny pop, then made their first LP in the midst of the 1960s folk revival.
 The LP bombed and Simon moved to London.
 But producer Tom Wilson noticed that ‘The Sound of Silence’ was popular among students, and overdubbed electric guitar and a rhythm section onto the original recording.
 This created a number one hit and launched the duo’s career.

-Simon and Garfunkel cobbled together a quick second LP before hitting their stride in the late 1960s, with their meticulously produced, sweetly harmonised and literate blend of folk and pop.
+Simon and Garfunkel cobbled together a quick second LP to accompany the surprise hit.
+They hit their stride in the late 1960s, with their meticulously produced, sweetly harmonised, and literate blend of folk and pop.
 The pair splintered in 1970, and never recorded another studio album, but have periodically toured.
+They recorded a track in 1975 that ended up on both of their solo albums from that year – the Simon-penned ‘My Little Town’.

 Paul Simon was clearly the driving force behind the band, as the songwriter and guitarist, but Garfunkel’s beautiful tenor and ear for harmony is also a key component of their sound.
-At this point, Simon’s solo work has easily eclipsed Simon and Garfunkel’s catalogue in quantity and quality, but he’s never won the same place in popular culture that he did as part of Simon and Garfunkel.
+Simon’s solo work has eclipsed Simon and Garfunkel’s catalogue in quantity and quality, but he’s never won the same place in popular culture that he did as part of Simon and Garfunkel.

 Simon and Garfunkel Album Reviews